 Beach House Rentals

-With many of the rental houses are right on the water, you’ll get easy access to the beach.
+With many of the rental houses being right on the water, you’ll get easy access to the beach.
 And this means you’ll get to leave a lot of your beach gear there throughout the day, or even overnight – no need to pack up and haul everything back and forth.
 This was a lifesaver when the kids were too little to haul all their sand toys in each night.

 Hotels on Dauphin Island

 The other option is the cutest little motel: the Gulf Breeze Motel.
 Guests at this family-run motel have access to a boat launch and slip.
 Some units also have kitchens, so you can still enjoy some of that fresh-caught seafood.
 The Dauphin Island Harbor House is a highly-reviewed historic spot that serves a full southern breakfast each morning.

 Camping on Dauphin Island

 Turn your annual camping trip into a beach trip too!
-There are not one, but two campgrounds on Dauphin Island.
+There are not one but two campgrounds on Dauphin Island.

 The Dauphin Island Campground has 150 campsites to accommodate tents and RVs (with full hookups).
 There is private beach access, a full-service camp store, and easy access to sights like the Audubon Bird Sanctuary and Fort Gaines.

-Click below to save these ideas for things to do in Dauphin Island on Pinterest!
+Click below to save these ideas for things to do in Dauphin Island on Pinterest: